-Federal opposition asks Elections Canada to investigate cash-for-access allegations
+Elections commissioner urged to investigate cash-for-access allegations

-Federal opposition parties have asked Elections Canada to investigate allegations that members of Canada’s Chinese community have been requested to pay as much as $5,000 to attend fundraising dinners with the Prime Minister – amounts that exceed federal contribution limits.
+Federal opposition parties have asked the commissioner of Canada Elections to investigate allegations that members of Canada’s Chinese community have been requested to pay as much as $5,000 to attend fundraising dinners with the Prime Minister – amounts that exceed federal contribution limits.

-Conservative interim leader Rona Ambrose and Alexandre Boulerice, the ethics critic for the NDP, both contacted the federal elections agency on Thursday after The Globe and Mail reported that business people have been solicited to hand over the large sums to attend an event with Justin Trudeau.
+Conservative interim leader Rona Ambrose and Alexandre Boulerice, the ethics critic for the NDP, both contacted the commissioner on Thursday after The Globe and Mail reported that business people have been solicited to hand over the large sums to attend an event with Justin Trudeau.

 “The more we hear about these cash-for-access fundraisers, the more concerning they become.
 This now goes beyond asking questions in the House or having the Ethics and Lobbying Commissioners look into it,” Ms. Ambrose said.
 “The commissioner of Canada Elections needs to look into these claims as soon as possible and Prime Minister Trudeau must stop these cash-for-access schemes, which have brought his office into disrepute.”

 Two business people have told The Globe that they were invited to attend an event in May at the home of Benson Wong, the chair of the Chinese Business Chamber of Canada, at which Mr. Trudeau was the featured guest.
-One of them said she was asked to pay $4,500 and the other said he was told the price would be $5,000.
+One of them said she was asked to pay $4,500 and the other said he was told by a Chinese-Canadian association that the price would be $5,000.
 Neither accepted the offer.

-Both of those sums exceed the legal limits for donations by an individual to a federal political party, which this year is set at $1,525.
+The sums mentioned exceed the legal limits for donations by an individual to a federal political party, which this year is set at $1,525.
+Neither of the invitees who spoke to The Globe knew why the cost of entry was so high.

 The allegations come as Mr. Trudeau and his party have been under fire for the cash-for-access events that are being used to stoke Liberal coffers in preparation for the next election, and after Mary Dawson, the Ethics Commissioner, said she planned to interview Mr. Trudeau about the fundraisers.

-Note: Editor's Note: An earlier digital version of this article incorrectly said that Elections Canada was urged to investigate cash-for-access allegations.
-In fact, it was the commissioner of Canada Elections, an independent officer responsible for ensuring political groups uphold their obligations under the Canada Elections Act.
-Elections Canada runs the elections.
-This version has been corrected.Report Typo/Error